Commercial roof coating in Wolverhampton

 The Black Country roof problem

 The area’s manufacturing history left Wolverhampton with a distinctive mix: older steel-truss factories and workshops, many carrying asbestos cement or early profiled metal roofs, alongside newer distribution and trade units.
-On the older metal roofs, decades of industrial atmosphere and weather mean cut-edge corrosion, rusting fixings and finishes that have chalked away to bare substrate in patches.
+On those older metal roofs, decades of industrial atmosphere and weather mean cut-edge corrosion, rusting fixings and finishes that have chalked away to bare substrate in patches.
 Asbestos cement sheets, common on units of a certain age, slowly turn porous and let moisture wick through into the building.
 Both problems are exactly what coating systems were developed for, provided the sheet underneath still has structural life left in it.
-Rooflights, ridge details and gutter joints on this generation of buildings fail in predictable places too, and an experienced surveyor knows exactly where to look first.
+Rooflights, ridge details and gutter joints on this generation of buildings fail in predictable places too.
+An experienced surveyor knows exactly where to look first.

 Where we draw the line